-Are you struggling to ensure your training program meets ISO 13485 training requirements?
-You’ve come to the right place.
-This article will cover all of the ins and outs of the Human Resources section (6.2) of ISO 13485:2016, and provide a complete guide to creating a compliant training procedure.
+Do you want to create an effective training program that meets ISO 13485 training requirements?
+This article will cover all the ins and outs of the Human Resources section (6.2) of ISO 13485:2016, and provide a complete guide to creating a compliant training procedure.

 Training is one of the most important things for a company to get right if it wants to be successful.
-While many companies are able to train their employees, this doesn’t always translate to a process that meets ISO 13485 training requirements.
+While many companies can train their employees, this doesn’t always translate to a process that meets ISO 13485 training requirements.
 For that reason, it’s essential to know how to adapt your training program to easily meet all of the requirements.

 That’s why we are providing this step-by-step guide on how to create a training program while answering some commonly asked questions along the way.